pumpbumpdump/Data-Analyst-Portfolio/README.md

 Customer Demographics: Analysis of customer age groups, gender distribution, and regional preferences to identify key audience segments.
 Subscription Analysis: Evaluation of subscription distribution (Basic, Standard, Premium).
 Microsoft Power BI is utilized for data visualization, generating key metrics such as monthly revenue and months subscribed, and categorizing age groups.

-You can download my Power BI interactive dashboard.